-Why It Matters Each medical insurance carrier's pharmacy benefit manager has its own rules about how prescription drugs are covered.
+Why It Matters Each pharmacy benefit manager has its own rules about how prescription drugs are covered.
 To avoid potentially costly surprises, you need to do your homework.
-What to Do If you or a covered family member regularly takes medication, make sure you're comfortable with the carrier's coverage for drugs you and your covered family members need: - Call the medical insurance carrier before you enroll.
+What to Do If you or a covered family member regularly takes medication, make sure you're comfortable with the carrier's coverage for drugs you and your covered family members need: • Call Express Scripts (if you're considering coverage under Aetna, Blue Cross Blue Shield of Illinois, Cigna, or UnitedHealthcare) or the medical insurance carrier (for all other carriers) before you enroll.
 Get a list of prescription drug questions to ask the insurance carriers. - If you're currently taking a more expensive brand name prescription drug, ask your doctor (or pharmacist) if a generic is available to you. - When it's time to enroll, you can use the prescription drug search tool to look up your medication, see how it will be classified (Tier 1, Tier 2, Tier 3), and more.
 Which Medical Coverage Level Is Best For Me?